-Pope Francis has reiterated his pledge to open Vatican archives to researcher allowing them to finally know the extent of Pope Pius XII and the Catholic Church’s collaboration with Hitler and the Nazis in World War II.
+Pope Francis has reiterated his pledge to open Vatican archives to researchers allowing them to finally know the extent of Pope Pius XII and the Catholic Church’s collaboration with Hitler and the Nazis in World War II.

 Known as “Hitler’s Pope” Pope Pius XII did not do enough to try to save the doomed Jews of Europe.
 Following the war Bishop Hudal, a German, helped Nazi war criminals escape to South America.
 Their escape, called “rat lines,” were set up in Rome.